swiftlang/swift-evolution/proposals/0240-ordered-collection-diffing.md

 Fundamentally, there are only two operations that mutate ordered collections, `insert(_:at:)` and `remove(at:)`, but there are benefits from being able to represent other operations such as moves and replacements, especially for UIs that may want to animate a move differently from an `insert`/`remove` pair.
 These operations are represented using `associatedWith:`.
 When non-`nil`, they refer to the offset of the counterpart as described in the headerdoc.

-In a similar way, the name `shortestEditScript(from:)` uses a term of art to admit the use of an algorithm that compromises between performance and a minimal output.
+In a similar way, the name `difference(from:)` uses a term of art to admit the use of an algorithm that compromises between performance and a minimal output.
 It computes the [longest common subsequence](https://en.wikipedia.org/wiki/Longest_common_subsequence_problem) between the two collections, but not the [longest common substring](https://en.wikipedia.org/wiki/Longest_common_substring_problem) (which is a much slower operation).
 In the future other algorithms may be added as different methods to satisfy the need for different performance and output characteristics.

 ### Application of instances of `OrderedCollectionDifference`